StephenAppleby/Display-name-generator/README.md

 "Adjective" || "Verb" + "Adjective" || "Verb" + "Noun"

 The current implementation does not prevent duplicates in the first two words which could be achieved with a bit more logic, perhaps a while loop or a recursive function, however I don't feel the need to fix this as I have accomplished what I set out to do already.

+Please note that the word submission buttons have been deliberately disabled to prevent people adding words to the lists.
+The lines adding event listeners to the buttons has been commented out, all the code is still there.